tarekfoudanojom/Mobile-Base-Arc-/rules/08_state_management_guide.md

 ---

-**This guide provides everything needed to master state management in the Nojom app!** 🔄
+**This guide provides everything needed to master state management in Flutter apps!** 🔄